Where can a yield-starved investor turn today without chasing dividends?

 Covered calls are an options strategy whereby an investor holds a long position in an asset and writes (sells) call options on that same asset in an attempt to generate increased income from the asset.
 The strategy is often employed when an investor has a short-term neutral-to-bearish view on the asset and for this reason decides to hold the asset (long) and simultaneously have a short position via the option to generate income from the option premium.
 Covered calls are also known as a “buy-write” strategy.

-a) WMT shares trade flat (below the $79 strike price) – the option will expire worthless and you keep the premium from the option.
+a) MSFT shares trade flat (below the $44 strike price) – the option will expire worthless and you keep the premium ($50 per contract sold) from the option.
 In this case, by using the covered call strategy you have successfully outperformed the stock.
+You’ve also locked in a return of roughly 1.2% over 36 days and you can repeat the process over and over into perpetuity.

-b) WMT shares fall – the option expires worthless, you keep the premium, and again you outperform the stock.
+b) MSFT shares fall – the option expires worthless, you keep the $50 premium, and you cover some of the downside risk associated with the decline in MSFT’s share price.

-c) WMT shares rise above $79 – the option is exercised, and your upside is capped at $79, plus the option premium.
-In this case, if the stock price goes higher than $79, plus the premium, your covered call strategy has underperformed the WMT shares.
+c) MSFT shares rise above $44 – the option is exercised, and your upside is capped at $44, plus the option premium.
+In this case, if the stock price goes higher than $44.50, your covered call strategy has underperformed MSFT shares, but you’ve locked in a healthy 6% return over 36 days.

 As I have often stated, most investors think of options as high-risk, speculative strategies where large losses can be incurred.
 While this is certainly true of some options strategies, covered calls are actually more conservative than investing in ETFs or stocks alone.

-In other words, a covered-call strategy is SAFER than buying a stocks or an ETF.
+In other words, a covered-call strategy is SAFER than buying a stock or an ETF.

 Because covered calls: